International Friendship Family Program is Recruiting

 Ready to reserve space on campus for your fall events and meetings?
 EMS is now open for the fall semester.
 For questions about scheduling, contact Megan Bove in the Scheduling Office.
 Training documentation is also available on the Scheduling Office website.

-Hiring in Sustainability Office for fall
+Hiring in Sustainability Office for Fall

 The Skidmore Sustainability Office seeks to build programs that are good for people and planet.
 We are hiring organized and passionate students who want engaging, hands-on jobs this fall.
 Open positions include a sustainable workplace manager to cultivate exciting and meaningful programming for staff and faculty, and a compost manager to support the residential composting program, which transforms 10,000 pounds of food waste per year into rich compost.
-Applications are now accepted.
-Interviews will be held on rolling basis, and positions start Sept.
+Applications are now being accepted.
+Interviews will be held on a rolling basis, and positions start Sept.
 8. See application instructions and details on our website.
 Please contact Jen Natyzak for more information.
 Please share with students who may be interested.

 New Work Order Ticketing System: Maximo